errordeveloper/contiki-cloud-face/README.md

 _This repository is intended to hold all dependencies for any code that is required to build robust services and interfaces to what's now called "the cloud", also known as the WWW.
-The "Smart Objects" are refered to what is often title "wireless sensor nodes" that leads to the term "Internet of Things".
+The "Smart Objects" are refered to what is often titled "wireless sensor nodes" that leads to the term "Internet of Things".
 This said to explain why have I picked such a title - "The Cloud Face for Wireless Smart Objects"._